lizhengDesign/Sketch-CopyUpdater/README.md

 ## How to use

+### Use @ to assign a key

 For text: use @your_key as content
 For symbol and nested symbol: use @your_key as its override value

+The corresponding value will be retrieved after an update.

+### use -@ to remove a key

+For text: use -@new_value as content
+For symbol and nested symbol: use -@new_value as its override value

+The new_value will be used as the text and the old your_key will be removed

 ### Examples: